GuilleRom/DMRG-algorithms-/README.md

 # DMRG algorithms
 The purpose of this repository is to provide newcomers with an introduction to the exciting field of numerical simulations of many-body quantum systems.
-This repository contains detailed numerical implementations of the static density matrix renormalization group (DMRG) and the adaptive time-dependent DRMG.
+This repository contains detailed numerical implementations of the static density matrix renormalization group (DMRG) and the adaptive time-dependent DRMG, both applied to spin-1/2 lattices and strongly correlated boson systems.